 By Allan Halcrow | American Express Credit Intel Freelance Contributor

-To understand the math behind that reality, it’s helpful to know some leasing terminology.
+To understand how much it may cost to lease a car, it’s helpful to know some car leasing terminology.

 Beyond the financial terms of the lease, the agreement will include components to help protect the car’s value.
 Conceptually, these are akin to the conditions you accept when you rent a car, but on a larger scale.
 These include:

-Whatever agreement terms you negotiate, you may not want to take them lightly.
-A lease is a legally binding agreement, and typically structured to discourage people from walking away or returning the car early.
+Whatever agreement terms you negotiate, it’s important to remember that a car lease is a legally binding agreement and typically structured to discourage people from walking away or returning the car early.

-Suppose, for example, you wanted to return the car six months before your lease was to expire.
-In addition to any necessary repairs, you might well have to pay the remaining six lease payments and an early termination penalty.5
+Suppose, for example, you want to return a car six months before its lease expires.
+In addition to any necessary repairs, you might have to pay the remaining six lease payments and an early termination penalty.6

-Finally, because leasing is treated as a loan on your credit report, it can impact your credit score.
-Whether that impact is positive or negative depends on how well you meet your commitment.
+In addition, because leasing is treated as a loan on your credit report, it can impact your credit score.
+Whether that impact is positive or negative depends on how well you meet your car leasing commitment.
 Lenders looking at your credit report will see the total financial obligation of the lease, just as they would see the total amount financed if you bought the car.
 They’ll also see whether you’re making your monthly payments on time.
-If you terminate the lease early it will report as if you defaulted on a loan, and your score will likely take a big hit.6
+If you terminate the lease early, it will report as if you defaulted on a loan, and your credit score will likely take a hit.7